-Punjab chief minister’s nephew arrested in illegal sand mining case: Reports
+Punjab chief minister’s nephew arrested in illegal sand mining case

 Enforcement Directorate officials had raided Bhupinder Singh Honey’s home and 10 other places in the state on January 18.